 Renee has been milking sheep since 2015, and in business since 2017.
 The Friendly Ewe was originally licensed at A Wrinkle In Thyme Farm in Sumner, and moved to its current location in Hartford in 2018.

 The animals come first here.
-Renee strives to provide quality care to all of her animals, while also recognizing their hardiness and indifference to most of the weather.
+Renee strives to provide quality care to all of the animals, while also recognizing their hardiness and indifference to most of the weather.

-She seeks to impact the environment positively through her business model by:
+The Friendly Ewe seeks to impact the environment positively through our business model by:

 - minimizing inputs, especially of non-biodegradable chemicals